Arsanus/cyprian831.github.io/README.md

 -If youve tried all the servers and its still not working recheck the box and restart the wallet client

+Pools are at the bottom of this page:

 ~~~~~~~~~~~~~~~~~ For "Server is Lagging"